Mord3rca/gamma-launcher/README.md

 ### Using release

 By downloading gamma-launcher from the [latest release](https://github.com/Mord3rca/gamma-launcher/releases/latest), you can use it without any installation.
 Everything is self contained in an executable.
-Tested on Ubuntu.
+Generated with Ubuntu.

 Use the `--cache-directory` option to re-use previously downloaded files.

-If you experience a glibc error, install gamma launcher in a venv.

-If you experience a magic error, prepend `MAGIC=/usr/share/file/misc/magic` and/or `LD_PRELOAD=/usr/lib/libmagic.so` to the `./gamma-launcher` command.

 ### Using pip (from source)